 She has traveled to Mexico and Central America to study Latin American culture and its roots in the Hispanic identity that currently exists in the United States.
 In her work, she explores the sentiments and physical experience of being a brown female immigrant functioning in today's American political atmosphere.

 Irisol has exhibited her work at Mint Museum Randolph, Mint Museum Uptown, CAM Raleigh and Goodyear Arts.
-She was an Inaugural ASC Emerging Creator Fellowship Recipient in 2020 and completed a Fellowship with the League of Creative Interventionists in 2021, and a residency at McColl Center in 2022.
+She was an Inaugural ASC Emerging Creator Fellowship Recipient in 2020, completed a Fellowship with the League of Creative Interventionists in 2021, and a residency at McColl Center in 2022.